Ex-Veterans Affairs Secretary David Shulkin Says He Was Fired: “I Did Not Resign”

 Shulkin — who was sacked Wednesday and replaced by White House physician Ronny Jackson — appeared on both CNN and NBC on Sunday after White House officials told Politico on Saturday that he had resigned.

-“I came to fight for our veterans and I had no intention of giving up,” Shulkin, previously the VA’s Under Secretary, said on NBC’s Meet the Press.
+“I came to fight for our veterans and I had no intention of giving up,” Shulkin, previously the VA’s Under Secretary, stated on NBC’s Meet the Press.
 “There would be no reason for me to resign.
 I made a commitment, I took an oath, and I was here to fight for our veterans.”

 He told CNN’s State of the Union, flatly: “I did not resign.”